forbesmiyasato/Unibooks/README.md

 ### Contribute <g-emoji class="g-emoji" alias="handshake" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f91d.png">🤝</g-emoji>
 <hr>

-This project is feature complete and had no collaborators.
+Unibooks is currently feature complete and not looking for collaborators.
 I made this website to provide a free textbook trading service for university students.
-With the intention that they won't graduate with books from freshman year like me, and be able to avoid spending extra money at the bookstore.
+With the intention that they won't graduate with books from freshman year like me and will be able to avoid spending extra money at the bookstore.

 Constructive feedback is always appreciated!
-Feel free to contact us at contact@unibooks.io or visit https://unibooks.io/contactus
+Feel free to contact me at contact@unibooks.io or visit https://unibooks.io/contactus

 <br />